 Genesis Mining launched their website in February 2014, and have been promoting their service ever since.
 Their team is composed of CEO Marco Streng, CTO Stefan Schindler, CFO Marco Krohn, and Head of Sales Jakov Dolic.
 Although most of their team is from Munich, Genesis Mining is officially based in Bermuda, and has mining operations in Iceland, Asia and America.
 They have attended a number of key global Bitcoin conferences, and their team has given talks and exhibited at the Inside Bitcoins conference series in Amsterdam, Las Vegas, Tel Aviv and Paris.
 They have continued to promote transparency, and are one of the most publicly visible companies in the space.

-Genesis Mining offers contracts at a serious premium compared to competitors, for a price of approximately .0053 BTC/THS at the time of this review.
+Genesis Mining offers contracts at a serious premium compared to competitors, for a price of approximately .002 BTC/GHS at the time of this review.
 However, they are lifetime contracts, so that pricing isn’t as bad as it sounds.
 Assuming the network difficulty continues to level off, and Bitcoin’s value increases at least enough to offset the increase, this could theoretically mean that Genesis Mining contracts will continue to pay out indefinitely.
-The reality is that sometime between one and five years, difficulty and BTC value will make these contracts unprofitable, and Genesis Mining has the right to void the contracts after 20 days of unprofitable mining.
+The reality is that in somewhere between one and five years, difficulty and BTC value will make these contracts unprofitable, and Genesis Mining has the right to void the contracts after 20 days of unprofitable mining.

 Maintenance Fee Rating

-Although Genesis Mining charges for maintenance fees, they are on the lower end of the spectrum ($0.17/THS/day which equates to $5.20/GHS/month).
-This is actually less than what one would expect to pay for electricity when mining Bitcoin at home, so I would say their maintenance fees are VERY reasonable.
+Although Genesis Mining charges for maintenance fees, they are on the lower end of the spectrum ($0.015/10GHS/day which equates to $0.045/GHS/month).
+I was a lot better, but not nearly as good.
+At least I was able to get out of the door again, in spite of circling thoughts that bother me.
+After a consultation with the doctor, I dosed from 50 mg to 75 mg.
+However, since my condition worsened over several weeks, I have been prescribed escitalopram.
+I was supposed to sneak out Klonopin https://drdavidbrady.com/buy-klonopin/.
+This is about what one would expect to pay for electricity if they were running Bitcoin mining hardware at home, so I would say their maintenance fees are VERY reasonable.

 Genesis Mining’s dashboard, although nothing to write home about, serves its purpose.
 It’s not as advanced or visually intuitive as some, but overall does what it needs to, and provides some detailed payment graphs as well.
 Check out the screenshots of their user interface to see what I’m talking about.